HSF/hsf.github.io/organization/_posts/2018-03-21-packaging.md

       - AliBuild takes care of this
     - Chris - Hydra will allow you to download a bootstrap script that gives a local build environment, that could be tweaked locally
 - Marco
-  - User development should be in nixshell
+  - User development should be in nix-shell
   - At the moment we are trapped on a single well controlled environment (e.g., lxplus) as we can’t really support non-native systems
   - Single tool to build and give a development environment is a big plus
 - Pere
-  - To build Gaudi source an lcgview, then cmake && make - there is nothing easier
+  - To build Gaudi, source an lcgview, then cmake && make - there is nothing easier
   - We are schizophrenic - we want perfect reproducibility, but also want to be able to patch things (e.g., new xrootd client)
   - How do we solve that problem?
   - Ben: lifecycle of different pieces is very different, physics makes numbers, middleware is a different matter (and breaks, can need changed)